Navy-gif/Navy-gif/README.md

 ### Hi there 👋

-I'm a Computer Engineering student from Finland.
+I'm a Computer Engineer from Finland.
-I work on things here and there, mainly discord bots and miscellaneous projects.
+I work on various projects, mostly in TypeScript and occasionally C++ today.

-I can work with Python, JS (Node & React among others), Java, C#, Lua, C and C++.
+I can work with Python, JS/TS (Node & React among others), Java, C#, Lua, C and C++.
 Probably forgot some...
 Point being I'm flexible.
 Most familiar with JS technologies, such as Express & React.

 Many of the projects I work on are in private repositories for various reasons, though feel free to browse my old projects if you feel like reading through poorly designed and crappy code.